muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 preprocessing pipeline, to accomodate all types of datasets.

 -s, --standard      Runs the recommended preprocessing pipeline in order: denoise, degibbs, undistort, brain mask, smooth, rician

 -n, --denoise       Denoises input DWI

 --extent            Shape of denoising extent matrix, defaults to 5,5,5

---reslice       Reslices input DWI and outputs to a specific resolution in mm or output dimensions
+--reslice xyz       Reslices DWI to voxel resolution specified in miliimeters (mm) or output dimensions.
+Performinh reslicing will skip plotting of SNR curves.
+Dimensions less than 9 will reslice in mm, image dimension otherwise.
+Specify argument as `--reslice x,y,z`.

---interp        The interpolation method to use when resizing
+--interp CHOICE     Set the interpolation to use when reslicing.
+Choices are linear (default), nearest, cubic, and sinc

 -g, --degibbs       Corrects Gibb’s ringing

 -u, --undistort     Undistorts image using a suite of EPI distortion correction, eddy current correction, and co-registration.
 Does not run EPI correction if reverse phase encoding DWI is absent.

---rpe_pairs n   Speeds up topup if a reverse PE is present; specify the number (integer) of reverse PE direction B0 pairs to use
+--rpe_pairs N       Speeds up TOPUP if a reverse PE is present; specify the number (integer) of reverse PE direction B0 pairs to use.

 --mask              Computes a brain mask at 0.20 threshold by default

 --maskthr           Specify FSL bet fractional intensity threshold for brain masking, defaults to 0.20

 --user_mask         Provide path to user-generated brain mask in NifTi (.nii) format

+-cf, --csf_fsl      Compute a CSF mask for CSF-excluded smoothing to minimize partial volume effects using FSL fit_constraints

+-cd, --csf_adc  Compute CSF mask for CSF-excluded smoothing to minimize partial volume effects by thresholding a pseudo-ADC map computed as ln(S0/S1000)/b1000.
+N is the ADC thresold to use (default: 2).

 -z, --smooth        Smooths DWI data at a default FWHM of 1.25

 --fwhm              Specify the FWHM at which to smooth, defaults to 1.25

 -r, --rician        Corrects Rician bias

--te             Enable multi-TE support.
+-te, --multite      Enable multi-TE support.
 This mode preprocesses all concatenated DWIs together, but performs tensor fitting separately.

 Diffusion Tensor Control
 ------------------------